 Manufacturer --> Supplier --> Distributor/Traders --> Retailer --> Customer.

 Digital catalogues help to get business in real-time.
-Having your product catalogues online allows you to reach out to more customers, especially those who have entirely shifted to the online space.
-An excellent search function and they can easily find exactly what they’re looking for.
-A digital catalogue acts as a reference for your business, and it allows your existing and potential customers to view your products and services from wherever they are as long as they have access to the internet and a mobile phone.
+Having your product catalogues online allows you to reach out to more customers, especially those who have shifted entirely to the online space. eCommerce offers an excellent search function and customers can easily find exactly what they are looking for.
+A digital catalogue acts as a reference for your business, and allows your existing and potential customers to view your products and services from wherever they are, as long as they have access to the internet and a mobile phone.

-Your eCommerce website allows you to reduce costs as you no longer have to print or distribute paper catalogues, continuing to bog down your staff‑ with data entry.
-The attempt to generate the revenue that your team could be driving if they weren’t wasting time with data entry, if you count in their potential to find new customers, drive upsell, and retain your current customer base.
-B2B eCommerce software solves this issue by syncing self-service orders directly to back office systems, such as your ERP, eliminating the need for redundant order entry processes.
-A B2B eCommerce also helps to ease out the burden on the sales representatives.
+Your ecommerce website allows you to reduce costs, as you no longer have to print or distribute paper catalogues, continuing to bog down your staff with data entry.
+The attempt is to generate revenue that your team could be driving, if they weren’t wasting time with data entry.
+You count on their potential to find new customers, drive upsell and retain your current customer base.
+B2B ecommerce software solves this issue by syncing self-service orders directly to back office systems, such as your Enterprise Resource Planning (ERP), eliminating the need for redundant order entry processes.
+A B2B ecommerce also helps to ease out the burden on the sales representatives.

 With your existing clients, you may have already become their preferred supplier, you’ve earned their repeat business and can count on them to generate income.
-Making it easier and more seamless for them to buy from you, with the eCommerce website, you will only add to your advantage.
-An eCommerce website helps with repeat clients, as your sales representation does not need to visit them for every order, which saves time and money for your company.
+Making it easier and more seamless for them to buy from you with the ecommerce website, it will only add to your advantage.
+An ecommerce website helps with repeat clients, as your sales representative does not need to visit them for every order, which saves time and money for your company.
 With repeat customers, the opportunity to grow your businesses is to offer them a subscription service.
-An eCommerce platform allows repeat customers to automatically purchase and re-purchase your products and services at a much faster pace, without the extra step of getting in touch with the representative.
+An ecommerce platform allows repeat customers to automatically purchase and re-purchase your products and services at a much faster pace, without the extra step of getting in touch with the representative.
 This saves time for both you and your customers.

-An eCommerce store never stops – even in the middle of the night or amid festive celebrations, it’s acting as your ever-ready sales representative – 24/7.
-It serves as your best-appointed staff who doesn’t demand holiday or overtime.
-With your B2B business offline, you cannot always be available.
-The more and more automated it gets, you can only imagine the impact on your success.
-The rise in B2B eCommerce allows access to more B2B buyers that can be targeted globally anytime and anywhere.
-B2B eCommerce also gives access to new stores, geographies, product catalogues, divisions, and so on.
+An ecommerce store never stops – even in the middle of the night or amid festive celebrations; it acts as your ever-ready sales representative – 24x7.
+It serves as your best-appointed staff who doesn’t demand a holiday or overtime.
+With your B2B business offline, you can’t always be available.
+The more and more automated it gets; the better the impact on your success.
+The rise in B2B ecommerce allows access to more B2B buyers that can be targeted globally, anytime, anywhere.
+B2B ecommerce also gives access to new stores, geographies, product catalogues, divisions and so on.
 This makes your B2B selling more effortless than ever before.
-You can also make use of the power of search engines with SEO to efficiently promote your offerings to your potential clients.
+You can also make use of the power of search engines with Search Engine Optimisation (SEO) to efficiently promote your offerings to your potential clients.

 Disclaimer: The views and opinions expressed in this article are those of the author and do not necessarily reflect the views, official policy or position of GlobalLinker